IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+        - x (int/float):
-        x (int/float): The value for which to compute the logarithm base (int/float, optional): The base of the logarithm.
+                The value for which to compute the logarithm

+        - base (int/float, optional):
+                The base of the logarithm.
 Defaults to 10.

 > ##### **Returns:**

+        - [int | float]:
-        Union[int, float]: The logarithm of x with the specified base
+                The logarithm of x with the specified base

 ---
 ### `__ln(self, x)`